Skip to main content

 The personality shift from Interior Designer to Creative Director

-What changes in your personality demands when you move from Interior Designer to Creative Director — and how to close the gaps deliberately.
+What changes in your personality demands when you move from Interior Designer to Creative Director, and how to translate spatial and experiential thinking into brand creative leadership.

 Career transition difficulty for Interior Designer to Creative Director